alezzandro/handson-llmaas-showroom/exercises/05-code-development/README.md

 - OpenShift Dev Spaces environment with Continue.dev configured (from Module 04)
 - Access to deployed Granite model (from Module 01)
+- Access to local Gitea instance on OpenShift
+- Ability to migrate/import repositories from GitHub to Gitea
 - OpenShift CLI (`oc`) access
 - Basic understanding of Python and REST APIs

+## Repository Migration Workflow

+Students begin by importing the workshop repository from GitHub into their personal Gitea account:

+1. **Login to Gitea** - Access the Gitea instance deployed on OpenShift
+2. **Create New Migration** - Use Gitea's migration feature to import from GitHub
+3. **Specify Source** - Point to `https://github.com/rhpds/private-summit-llmaas-showroom.git`
+4. **Complete Migration** - Wait for Gitea to clone and import the repository
+5. **Clone Locally** - Clone from personal Gitea repository to Dev Spaces workspace

+This workflow teaches students how to work with internal Git servers and migrate external repositories into private enterprise environments.

 ## Testing Locally